- Learning to a Greater Degree Contract

 Included are Kappa Mu Epsilon, a national honor society for mathematics students; the Association for Computing Machinery, which keeps students informed of changes in the department's and university's computer facilities; a student chapter of the Mathematical Association of America, for students interested in recent developments in the mathematical community; the Actuarial Organization, which provides students with career information about the actuarial profession; and the Central Missouri Math Educators, which provides opportunities for prospective middle school and high school teachers to discuss methods and trends in teacher education with UCM faculty members and area public school teachers.

 Since our statistics graduates contribute to scientific inquiry by applying their mathematical and statistical knowledge to the design of surveys and experiments; the collection, processing, and analysis of data; and the interpretation of the results, they find themselves in a variety of environments in academic, research, industry, government agencies, private and business organizations.
-With the strong training of quantitative reasoning in statistics, mathematics, and computer programming at UCM, statistics graduates are frequently employed in many professions as demographers, actuaries, financial planners, survey researchers, data management analysts, financial analysts, biostatisticians, operations research analysts, business analysts, as well as marketing research analysts with decent salary.
+With the strong training of quantitative reasoning in statistics, mathematics, and computer programming at UCM, statistics graduates are frequently employed in many professions as demographers, actuaries, financial planners, survey researchers, data management analysts, financial analysts, biostatisticians, operations research analysts, business analysts, as well as marketing research analysts with high starting salaries.

 To Learn More